 The amount of time committed to family caregiving can also affect your hourly rate.
 Full-time caregivers may be subject to a higher hourly rate compared to part-time family caregivers.

-The Role of a Family Caregiver
+Understanding the Role of a Family Caregiver NY

 As an adult child of aging parents who require care, you play a vital role in ensuring they get the care and support they need to thrive.
 You may be responsible for all or some of the following tasks: